Generic coarse geometry of leaves: Introduction

 In the case of Theorem~\ref{t: Ghys' ``Proposition fondamentale''}, an alternative direct proof is also given because it is very short and conceptually interesting.
 Also, this second proof is representative of the type of direct proofs that could be given for other results.
 However the pseudogroup versions of these theorems have their own interest; for instance, they can be directly applied to orbits of finitely generated group actions on compact Polish spaces.

 The structure of this work is the following.
-Chapter~\ref{c: coarse} recalls the needed concepts and results about coarse quasi-isometries, and gives new concepts and results that will be required in the subsequent chapters.
+Chapters~\ref{c: coarse q-i}--\ref{c: Higson} recall the needed concepts and results about coarse quasi-isometric invarints, and gives new concepts and results that will be required in the subsequent chapters.
 Chapter~\ref{c: pseudogroups} contains preliminaries about pseudogroups, including the pseudogroup version of Theorem~\ref{t: Ghys' ``Proposition fondamentale''} and a quasi-isometric version of the Reeb local stability for pseudogroups.
 Chapter~\ref{c: orbits} contains proofs of the pseudogroup versions of all other main theorems.
 In Chapter~\ref{c: leaves}, the needed preliminaries on foliated spaces are recalled, and the main results are obtained from their pseudogroup versions.
-It also includes a section with the measure theoretic versions of Theorems~\ref{t: coarsely q.i. leaves 2},~\ref{t:growth 2} and~\ref{t:liminf ...}, and Corollary~\ref{c: polynomial exponential growth}, a section showing that the measure theoretic version of Theorem~\ref{t: Ghys' ``Proposition fondamentale''} fails, and another section with open problems.
+It also includes a section with the measure theoretic versions of Theorems~\ref{t: coarsely q.i. leaves 2},~\ref{t:growth 2} and~\ref{t:liminf ...}, and Corollary~\ref{c: polynomial exponential growth}, and a section showing that the measure theoretic version of Theorem~\ref{t: Ghys' ``Proposition fondamentale''} fails.
+Chapter~\ref{c: examples} contains a section devoted to examples, and another section with open problems.